thenaterhood/gscreenshot/README.md

 "Save All"
 :   Choose or create a folder to save all the screenshots available in the preview into.
+    When setting a folder name, you can use the same format parameters as supported by the `-f` command line option.

 ## Keyboard Shortcuts